Welcome to Silicon Overdrive!

 Save Diagrams as Image File

 Users can also save diagrams as an image file.
-The Download as Image feature enables users to save time and easily customise the export of their Visio diagrams as image files.
+The Download as Image feature enables users to save time and easily customize the export of their Visio diagrams as image files.
 This will allow for easy access and sharing with anyone, including those without a license or subscription.

 Keep In Mind